On the Analysis and Optimization of Fast Conditional Handover with Hand Blockage for Mobility: Conclusion

 \section{Conclusion}

 In this article, the mobility performance for MPUE with three panels is investigated with hand blockage using CTIA wide-grip hand phantom model for two different mobility scenarios in a 5G-Advanced network.
 Four different hand positions with varying degrees of blockage on each of the panels are considered and a detailed analysis is carried out for the CHO and FCHO mechanisms.
 It is seen that FCHO reduces mobility failures by 10.5\% and 19.3\% compared to CHO for the urban and highway mobility scenarios, respectively, for the worst-case scenario where two out of three panels are completely blocked.
-As a future topic open for research, additional studies that consider the probability of hand blockage for each panel are required to bring the performance analysis more closer to real-world scenarios.
+As a future topic open for research, additional studies that consider the probability of hand blockage for each panel are required to bring the performance analysis closer to real-world scenarios.
 Furthermore, the problem of longer resource reservation time in FCHO, caused by keeping the conditional configuration after each cell change, is discussed in detail.
-To tackle this issue, an optimization problem is formulated and three different FCHO resource reservation optimization schemes following MRO principles are introduced.
+To tackle this issue, an optimization problem is formulated and three different FCHO resource reservation optimization techniques following MRO principles are introduced.
 Then a detailed performance analysis is carried out for the highway scenario and for the case when two panels out of three are blocked.
 It is observed that each optimization technique is beneficial to varying degrees in reducing both the signaling overhead and resource reservation time and offers a unique tradeoff between mobility and outage KPIs, CHO signaling overhead, and resource reservation.
-This implies that different resource reservation optimization schemes can be adopted to suit the needs of the network.
+For example, with FCHO optimization with block listing and preparation offset reduction, the mobility performance is still better than CHO but the signaling overhead and resource reservation time reduce by 12.87\% and 6.54\%, respectively, when compared with FCHO.
+This implies that different resource reservation optimization techniques can be adopted to suit the needs of~the network.